Stichting-CROW/ontology-alignment/docs/whitepaper/pages/0-abstract.md

-This whitepaper contains a best practice for creating, managing, using and communicating [=ontology alignments=] (aka: link sets), for the purpose of linking [=ontologies=] and using them in conjunction.
-It is derived from several literature source and practical implementations on the matter.
+This whitepaper contains a best practice for creating, managing, using and communicating [=ontology alignments=] and [=ontology extensions=] (aka: linksets), for the purpose of linking [=ontologies=] (so _not_ instance data) and using them in conjunction.
+It is derived from several literature sources and practical implementations on the matter.
 Furthermore it uses existing (web) standards and combines them to create a practical application.
 In doing so it proposes a (still lacking) standard approach to [=ontology matching=] (also called 'mapping or 'linking').

 It consists of two major parts: